cloudflare/workers-sdk/.changeset/eighty-worms-thank.md

 "wrangler": patch
 ---

-Feat: Incomplete subcommands render a help message for that specific subcommand.
+feat: Incomplete subcommands render a help message for that specific subcommand.